On $L^p$-Hardy inequalities for magnetic $p$-Laplacians

 \section{Abstract}

-In this paper we examine the remainder terms of $L^p$-Hardy inequalities for magnetic $p$-Laplacians and provide certain sharp lower estimates.
-In particular, clarifying a recent result obtained by Cazacu, Krejčiřík, Lam and Laptev, we also answer two of their open problems by determining the sharp constants.
+In this paper we revisit the remainder terms of $L^p$-Hardy inequalities for magnetic $p$-Laplacians.
+In particular, we will give an integral representation of the sharp constant for a crucial algebraic inequality established by C. Cazacu, D. Krejčiřík, N. Lam, and A. Laptev.